scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

  2. Create an object `PrintableInstances` containing instances of `Printable` for `String` and `Int`.

- 3. Define an object `PrintSyntax` with two generic interface methods:
+ 3. Define an object `Printable` with two generic interface methods:

     - `format` accepts a value of type `A` and a `Printable` of the corresponding type.